matoanbach/RHCSA/RHCSA Theory/Module 3: Performing Basic System Management Tasks/Lesson 11 - Managing Network Configuration.md

 - Set your server to a fixed IP address that matches your current network configuration
 - Also get a second IP address 10.0.0.10/24 on the same network interface
 - Enable host name resolution for your local server hostname
-- Reboot and piverify your network is still working with the new settings
+- Reboot and verify your network is still working with the new settings